 Write your dispute letters properly.
 Include the account name, account number, specific error, and what you want corrected.
 Send certified mail with return receipt.
 Keep copies of everything.
 The bureaus have 30 days to respond.

-If you want to skip the manual process and use software that tracks all of this, Credit Booster AI walks you through the dispute process step by step and keeps your letters and timelines organized in one place.
+If you want to skip the manual process and use software that tracks all of this, a walkthrough on Credit Booster AI walks you through the dispute process step by step and keeps your letters and timelines organized in one place.

 Open one secured credit card if you don't already have one.
 Use it for one small recurring purchase - a Netflix subscription, gas, whatever - and pay the full balance every month.
 That's it.
 You're building a streak of on-time payments, and payment history is 35% of your score.